6 Best Daily Planner Apps in 2026 (Tested and Compared)

 4. Free tier value.
 How much can you accomplish without paying?
 Are critical planning features locked behind a paywall?

 5. Reliability.
 Does it sync across devices?
 Does it crash?
-Do updates break things?
+Do updates break things people depend on?

 6. Unique angle.
-What does this app do that others cannot?
+What does this app do that the other five cannot?

 No affiliate links.
 No app paid to be included.
-We're transparent that Habi is our own product.
+Habi is our own product, and we are saying that upfront rather than burying it in a disclaimer at the bottom.

 The 6 Best Daily Planner Apps